ChangGabriel/devops-course/contributions/essay/gchang-wska/README.md

-# Essay:Putting the hours on fun, not bugs: Incorporating DevOps in the Modern Video Game Industry
+# Essay: Putting the hours on fun, not bugs: Incorporating DevOps in the Video Game Industry

 ## Members
 Gabriel Chang (gchang@kth.se)